Gina-Frankel/CV/README.md

 **Bachelor of Early Childhood Education (birth to 12) Macquarie University**

-- March 2012 - April 2015
+- March 2010 - April 2015
 - Distinction

 **Bachelor of Design**

-- March 2009 - July 2011 (partial)
+- March 2009 - July 2010 (partial)
 - Deans award
 - Distinction

 ## Experience

 **KollectiVo Consultant** (June 2020 - current)
-Consulting with the Lead Engineer to create a technical investor ready report for the FinTech startup KollectiVo.
+Consulting with the Lead Engineer to create a technical investor ready report for the FinTech startup [KollectiVo](http://kollectivo.co.uk/).

 **Teaching** (April 2015 - January 2020)
 Worked in different teaching roles across the nursery age group to year 6.
 I have worked in both daily supply jobs, and long term contracts.
 I also volunteered in Colombia where I taught English and ran culture and art clubs at two schools in a rural town in Colombia.